nathanfaucett/js-weak_map_polyfill/README.md

-WeakMapShim
+WeakMap
 =======

-WeakMap shim for the browser and node.js
+WeakMap polyfill for the browser and node.js